 There are up to four members in this group plus one therapist.
 The therapist will be the therapist you see for your individual session.

-This group is where you will have the opportunity to focus on something that you want to explore with the group.
-It is helpful to think about this prior to the group so that you can be prepared.
+In this group you will have the opportunity to focus on something that you want to explore with the group.
+It is helpful to think about this before the group so that you can be prepared.